async-library/react-async/README.md

 - `initialValue` Provide initial data or error for server-side rendering.
 - `onResolve` Callback invoked when Promise resolves.
 - `onReject` Callback invoked when Promise rejects.

+#### `promise`

+> `Promise`

+A Promise instance which has already started.
+It will simply add the necessary resolve/reject callbacks and set `startedAt` to the time `promise` was first provided.
+Changing the value of `promise` will cancel any pending promise and listen to the new one.
+If `promise` is initially undefined, the React Async state will be `pending`.

+> Note that `reload` will not do anything when using `promise`.
+Use `promiseFn` instead.

 #### `promiseFn`